Blog

 If you’re not into looking at Amsterdam from below the ground level (although it’s stunning!), then Illuminade is the right part of the Light Festival for you.
 Enjoy a long evening walk around the magical city admiring the outdoor exhibition presented to you by local and international artists.
 23 light art pieces are waiting for you to see Amsterdam in a different dimension (sometimes you can even walk through them!).
 This year walking route’s theme is biomimicry that brings nature to solve problems of humans.
 The best news is that you can enjoy this charming walk for FREE till 8 January 2017, just grab your map and good company.memories

 Watch the green flying pigs in a tree (no, you don’t need to smoke to see them!) being a symbol of positivism and recycling, or find an illuminated glass house activated through your voice that would make you feel surreal, or dance with the light trees connecting with nature and art.
-Your opportunities are endless and will surprise you with each artwork you pass: just think about the flowering phantasm opening its petals with you movement or light waves that operate with the help of the wind and make you think about sustainable energy.net
+Your opportunities are endless and will surprise you with each artwork you pass: just think about the flowering phantasm opening its petals with you movement or light waves that operate with the help of the wind and make you think about sustainable energy.

-Alternative Amsterdam: Off the beaten tourist track
+Alternative Amsterdam: Off the Beaten Tourist Track

 teleport-hotel-amsterdam-visuals20